milldaulagala/treasure_find/README.md

 - After the user stories it was clear that, Item owner can be an Appraiser.
 On the other hand Appraiser can be an item owner.
 - Therefore i decided to have only one user account for the Treasure find application.
 - User Stories have helped me a lot in order to identify the functionalities.
-- The major challenge was get the big picture of this appraisal system.
+- The major challenge was, get the big picture of this appraisal system.
 - After many scatches on my scrapbook, i was able to figure out the flow and functionlities.

 ### Database Design Challenges